zhouqingyi616/SAFT/README.md

 Right now our implementation only supports **2D triangular mesh**.
 However by modifying the rules utilized when generating new elements, SAFT can be readily applied to non-triangular mesh / 3D mesh.

 This work has been done under the supervision of Prof. Zongfu Yu, as well as Prof. Qiqi Wang.
+Thanks a lot for their help!

 ## Device
 All results in the paper were obtained with my personal laptop, equipped with